Howe Sound Biosphere Roundtable

 Roundtable Role and Commitment

-HSBRIS staff and Board will provide the logistical support for this Roundtable, which includes planning, logistics, recording, reporting, and securing funding.
+HSBRIS staff and Board provide the logistical support for this Roundtable, which includes planning, logistics, recording, reporting, and securing funding.

-Roundtable members will be:
+Roundtable members are:

 • Knowledgeable, experienced, aware and engaged in issues affecting one or more sectors listed (see below).